rjdkmr/gmx_clusterByFeatures/docs/commands/holeclustersplot.rst

 Description
 -----------

-It can be used to plot radius of cavity/channel for clusters seperately.
+It can be used to plot radius of cavity/channel for clusters separately.
 It reads radius file from `hole <hole.html>`_ and cluster-id file from `cluster <cluster.html>`_, and extract radius of each cluster separately and plot them in one plot.
 This plot could be extremely